Bergman Projections, Kernel $p$-Norm Estimates, and Toeplitz Operators with B\'{e}koll\'{e} and Bonami weights: Kernel Estimates

-And the following lemma estimates the reproducing kernel functions on the diagonal. \begin{lem}[Lemma 4.1 in \cite{Co}] Suppose $p_0>1$ and $u\in B_{p_0}$.
+Next, the following lemma shows the estimates of the reproducing kernel functions on the diagonal in our setting. \begin{lem}[Lemma 4.1 in \cite{Co}] Suppose $p_0>1$ and $u\in B_{p_0}$.
 Let $K(z,w)$ be the Bergman kernel in $A^2(u)$ and $r\in(0,1)$.
 Then we have the following estimate

+where the constants involved are independent of $z.$ \end{lem} We now introduce one of our primary tools, which establishes the $A_{u}^{p}$ norm of the reproducing kernels for Bergman spaces with B\'{e}koll\'{e}--Bonami weights.
+This result is entirely novel, and we present two distinct approaches to its proof.
+The first method, detailed below, applies exclusively to the case $p>1$ by utilizing duality arguments, which need $u\in B_{p_0}$ be in some subclass such that Bergman projection $P_u$ is bounded on $L^p(u)$ (For example, in \cite{PER}).
+The second method, presented later in Theorem \ref{2.17}, covers the full range $0<p<\infty$ by incorporating two supplementary conditions on the weights. \begin{lem} Suppose $p_0>1$ and $u\in B_{p_0}$ such that Bergman projection $P_u$ is bounded on $L^p(u)$.
+Let $K_w(z)=K(z,w)$ be the Bergman kernel in $A^2(u)$ and $r\in(0,1)$, $p^\prime$ be the conjugate of $p>1$, that is $\frac{1}{p}+\frac{1}{p^\prime}=1$.
+Then we have the following estimate

-where the constant involved is independent of $z\in\D$. \end{lem}
+where the constant involved is independent of $z\in\D$. \end{lem} \begin{proof} Let us start with {\bf{ the lower bound}}.
+Since the Bergman projection is bounded on $L^p(u)$, and the duality $(A^p_u)^*\cong A^{p'}_u$ holds.
+In particular,

-Now we can estimate the normalized reproducing kernel $k_w(z)$ around the diagonal.
-Our approach adapts the methodology from Lemma 3.6 in \cite{LR} to fix the problems on the weighted Bergman spaces with B\'{e}koll\'{e} weights. \begin{lem}[Lemma 2.7 in \cite{TLA}] Suppose $p_0>1$ and $u\in B_{p_0}$.
-There is a sufficient small $\delta\in(0,1)$, such that whenever $z\in \Delta(w,\delta)$. \end{lem}

-With Lemma \ref{l4.2} and Lemma \ref{t1}, we can characterize the relationship between Berezin transform $\tilde{\mu}(z)$ and the average function $\widehat{\mu_r}(z)$.